Gregory A. Daddis

 Daddis also has participated in a number of initiatives to help educate the larger public on historical matters.
 He worked as an official advisor to Florentine Films for the 2017 Ken Burns-Lynn Novick documentary, The Vietnam War, and has led multiple tours to Vietnam for educational purposes.
 As part of his military deployments, he served as the Command Historian to the US Multi-National Corps-Iraq (MNC-I) in Baghdad, Iraq.
 Daddis also has been a panelist for grant reviews with the National Endowment for the Humanities, performed as a member of the Editorial Advisory Board for The Journal of Military History, and serves on the Board of Trustees for the Society for Military History.
 He also is a board member for the Quincy Institute for Responsible Statecraft.
 Daddis has published several op-ed pieces commenting on current military affairs, to include writings in the New York Times, the Washington Post, the Los Angeles Times, and National Interest magazine.

-Before joining the History Department at SDSU, he directed the MA Program in War and Society Studies at Chapman University
+Before joining the History Department at SDSU, he directed the M.A.
+Program in War and Society Studies at Chapman University

 Books